-Without giving too much away, watching April Fool’s Day left me with a feeling similar the one I had after watching the hugely divisive Friday the 13th Part V: A New Beginning for the second time.
-First time around it’s your typical Friday the 13th movie ― heavily censored thanks to the impositions of the MPAA and Paramount, but you still get to see Jason bumping off a batch of vacuous teens, which is essentially what fans pay to see.
-Then it hits you with a revelation: this time it’s not Jason committing the murders at all but rather an impostor killer.
+Without giving too much away, watching April Fool’s Day left me with a feeling similar to the one I had after watching the hugely divisive Friday the 13th Part V: A New Beginning.
+First time around it’s your typical Friday the 13th movie, heavily censored thanks to the impositions of the MPAA and Paramount, but you still get to see Jason bumping off a batch of vacuous teens, which is essentially what fans pay to see.
+Then it hits you with a revelation: this time it’s not Jason committing the murders but an impostor killer.
 At first I felt cheated.
 Sure, I got to see some stuntman bounding around in a hockey mask, same as always, but knowing it wasn’t Jason devalued everything that went before.
-Over the years, A New Beginning has grown on me, and I can appreciate it as what is essentially an X-rated Scooby Doo mystery with its tongue firmly in its cheek, but April Fool’s Day is an entirely different animal.
+Over the years A New Beginning has grown on me; I can appreciate what is essentially an X-rated Scooby Doo mystery with its tongue firmly in its cheek without mourning the loss of our marquee star, but April Fool’s Day is an entirely different animal.

-I first heard about April Fool’s Day back in high school.
-I was thirteen and a friend came to class all excited, though his eyes told the story of a particularly late night.
+I first heard about April Fool’s Day back in high school when a friend came to class all excited, though his eyes told the story of a particularly late night.
 The reason for this was a rather unusual slasher showing on late-night TV that he had somehow managed to stay the distance for — lucky, since he had ultimately experienced the greatest twist of his young life.
-I was eager to learn more, knowing full well it would ruin the movie for me, and he set about explaining the plot of April Fool’s Day with the kind of play-by-play detail that only a child deems necessary.
+I was eager to learn more, knowing full well it would ruin the movie for me, and he set about explaining the plot of April Fool’s Day with the kind of play-by-play detail only a child deems necessary.
 Being a horror fanatic, it all seemed like standard slasher fare, but then he hit me with it, not only a twist but a double twist, one that I found ingeniously fresh and anarchic.
-This time around, I was somewhat underwhelmed by a movie that had once been a momentous endeavour in cinematic chicanery.

-There is a very distinct reason for this: April Fool’s Day is missing its entire third act.
+As much as I enjoyed the film for the most part, the finale did feel a little abrupt and ill-fitting this time around, and there is a very distinct reason for this: April Fool’s Day is missing its entire final act.
 In Danilo Bach’s original screenplay, the second act would end with the revelation that the utterly convincing and dubiously orchestrated gallery of deaths was actually an April Fool’s prank that let the rest of the gang in on the joke victim-by-victim, which in the finished movie is actually the third act.
-The original idea was for one of the gang to completely lose it, pissed at being the subject of such a cruel and elaborate prank and beset on a very real rampage that would go largely ignored thanks to a familiar case of The Boy Who Cried Wolf.
+The original idea was for one of the gang to completely lose it, pissed at being subjected to such a cruel and elaborate prank and beset on a very real rampage that would go largely ignored thanks to a familiar case of The Boy Who Cried Wolf.
 That’s why the infamous and completely deflating double twist was tacked-on, one that sees one of our guests seemingly take revenge on Muffy for her elaborate charade, only for us to realise that this is yet another prank thanks to a high-tech practical effects knife that you would struggle to find outside of a Hollywood studio.

-It was years until I found out about this rather telling bump in the movie’s development, and suddenly it all made sense.
-But April Fools Day left me feeling rather hollow this time around.
-It begins admirably enough, as a group of teenagers set sail for a private island owned by their friend Muffy (Deborah Foreman) with designs on tearing it up.
+It was years until I discovered this rather telling bump in the movie’s development, but suddenly it all made sense, and I must admit April Fools Day left me feeling just a little hollow this time around.
+It begins admirably enough, a group of teenagers setting sail for a private island owned by their friend Muffy (Deborah Foreman) with designs on tearing it up.
 It doesn’t take long before disaster strikes.
-While fooling around in the water following one of the most realistic-looking accidental murder pranks this side of Tom Savini, one of our motley crew has his face crushed by the boat’s edge, a gruesome incident that leaves his eyeball dangling on his cheek as he’s immediately rushed to the hospital.
-Our cast don’t seem particularly perturbed by this tragedy and commence partying like it’s 1999, but this stroke of gross misfortune is just the beginning.
-Soon bodies fall thick and fast as our host begins acting rather strangely, slowly transforming into a teenage version of Annie Wilkes from Misery, and when a series of clues leads us to the plainly obvious, our two remaining survivors are up against it, or at least they think they are.
+While fooling around in the water following one of the most realistic-looking accidental murder pranks this side of Tom Savini, one of our motley crew has his face crushed by the boat’s edge, a gruesome incident that leaves his eyeball dangling on his cheek.
+Our cast don’t seem particularly perturbed by their friend’s horrific hospitalisation and commence partying like it’s 1999, but this stroke of gross misfortune is just the beginning.
+Before long, bodies fall thick and fast as our host begins acting rather strangely, slowly transforming into a teenage version of Annie Wilkes from Misery, and when a series of clues leads us to the plainly obvious, our two remaining survivors are up against it, or at least they think they are.